 So yes, the eruption of these molars can significantly complicate your dental health, just not in the way most people fear.
 There are rare occasions where a patient does have sufficient space for their wisdom teeth, and even others never have these issues because their wisdom teeth never erupt.
 However, if your orthodontist counsels extraction of your wisdom teeth, it is because they want to help you avoid all the problems we mentioned before.
 An oral surgeon will perform the procedure, and you will be able to carry on without further complications.

 So I should go for the dental braces?

 Absolutely.
 Any patient receives the recommendation of wearing braces to help avoid problems like plaque build-up, collection of harmful bacteria around their teeth, suffering from cavities, developing pulp infections, gum disease, and maybe even losing a tooth.
 Dental braces are not just about getting a pretty smile.
 The purpose of using these orthodontic appliances is to maintain your oral health.

 The reasons why you might need your wisdom teeth removed are similar.
 We want to help avoid tooth decay and infections, but it’s not about preventing the undoing of all the hard work you do with the orthodontist.
 Remember that the eruption of wisdom teeth is not a cause for overcrowding.

 Visit your orthodontist as soon as you can.
-If you get early orthodontic treatment, you may not need to wear dental braces for so long later on.
+If you get early orthodontic treatment in Roanoke, you may not need to wear dental braces for so long later on.
 Once you complete your treatment, you will be happy to know that wisdom teeth are not going to ruin all that hard work.